Understanding WCAG SC 1.2.4 Captions (Live)

 |

-Understanding SC 1.4.1 Use of Color
+Understanding WCAG SC 1.4.1 Use of Color

 1.4.1 Use of Color: Color is not used as the only visual means of conveying information, indicating an action, prompting a response, or distinguishing a visual element.
 (Level A) Note: This success criterion addresses color perception specifically.
 Other forms of perception are covered in Guideline 1.3 including programmatic access to color and other visual presentation…